xor-function/gps2hotspot/README.md

 # gps2hotspot

 This Perl script is another gps logger with a twist.
-It depends on a mobile hotspot, the android hotspot to be runing an FTP server.
+It dumps logs only to a specified mobile hotspot via an FTP server.

-The FTP server is compatible with the android app
+The FTP server use successfully is the android app
 ES File Explorer.

 ## Required Perl Modules